eezstreet/SWATEliteForce/README.md

 - Weapons have been totally altered, both internally (how they function) and externally (how they play).
   * Weapons have been given realistic rates of fire and muzzle velocities.
 In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
   * Bullets can now ricochet off of hard surfaces, such as concrete, stone, bricks, etc. Ricochets occur from FMJ and buckshot rounds.
 (This feature will be improved as more research is done)
-  * The weapons are no longer defined in code - instead they can be added in SWATEd and totally modified from there, just like ammo is currently done.
+  * Pistols are now selectable in primary weapon slots.
 - New set of commands in singleplayer: LEADER THROW.
 These commands allow you to use a grenade instead of your AI companions.
   * For hold commands, when the INITIATE command is done, officers will blow/open the door, and will only enter after you use a grenade.
 Therefore, you only need one grenade for a double entry.
   * These commands work for both thrown grenades and the grenade launcher, and they're "one-command-fits all" (OPEN, LEADER & CLEAR accepts flashbangs, CS gas and sting grenades without needing to pick in the menu)